NinjaNumber/NinjaNumber/README.md

 ### Hi there 👋

+A legal professional by training, a data scientist in the making - never stop learning.

+I'm here to explore this fascinating world of data using analytics and bridging the gap between the legal and data science.
+Passionate about using making complex data accessible to drive meaningful change and create impact.

+Making the transition from legal to tech one algorithm at a time!!!

 <!--
 **jhnguyen168/jhnguyen168** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.